Joshb-hub/Tic-Tac-Toe/README.md

 - Winner detection for all possible win patterns (rows, columns, diagonals).
 - Draw detection when all cells are filled with no winner.
 - Easy-to-use reset button to start a new game.
+- Can start a new game after result declaration.
 - Simple and clean user interface.

 ## How to Play